 We will also support the foundational skill building of our students with outreach and education to families so that the support of students extends to the home environment, no matter what that looks like for each student.
 All Bright Star schools will work to develop the socio-emotional and coping skills to overcome the many life challenges they may face in their lives, on their path to accessing higher education.

-1.4: Five Year Enrollment Plan
+1.4: Five-year enrollment rollout plan